 James Plotkin – Gowling WLG

 James Plotkin maintains a litigation and disputes practice focusing on commercial arbitration and litigation (including arbitration-related court proceedings), intellectual property and administrative law.
-He also acts as both counsel and neutral in domain name disputes.
+He holds a “Qualified Arbitrator” (Q.Arb) designation from the ADR Institute of Canada and is an arbitrator on the VanIAC Expedited Procedures roster.
+He also acts as both counsel and neutral (CIIDRC and Resolution Canada) in domain name disputes.
 James has written extensively on arbitration and intellectual property matters.
 He co-authors commentaries and annotations of Ontario and B.C.’s arbitration legislation.
 In his spare time, James coaches the University of Ottawa’s Willem C. Vis International Commercial Arbitration Moot Team, acts as Associate Editor of the Canadian Intellectual Property Review, plays guitar and hangs out with his baby girl, Devon.

-Liz Roberts is General Counsel at Arbitration Place.
-She advises on a full range of legal services and provides legal and enterprise risk management expertise and strategic advice.
+Liz Roberts advises on a full range of legal services and provides legal and enterprise risk management expertise and strategic advice.
 Liz is a qualified arbitrator and Fellow of the Chartered Institute of Arbitrators.
 She regularly acts as Tribunal Secretary to Tribunals in domestic and international commercial arbitrations.
 Prior to moving in-house, Liz maintained a diverse commercial litigation practice at a boutique law firm in Toronto and has appeared at all levels of court in Ontario and in numerous arbitration hearings.

 Myriam Seers – Savoie Laporte